aphiria/aphiria/README.md

 * Its fluent syntax keeps you from having to memorize how to set up config arrays
 * It is built to support the latest PHP 7.1 features

-> **Note:** This is *not* a a route dispatching library.
+> **Note:** This is *not* a route dispatching library.
 This library does not call controllers or closures on the matched route.
 Why?
 Usually, such actions are tightly coupled to an HTTP library or to a framework.
 By not dispatching the matched route, you're free to use the library/framework of your choice, while still getting the benefits of performance and fluent syntax.

 <h2 id="installation">Installation</h2>
 This library requires PHP 7.1 and above.